crispinprojects/talkcalendar/README.md

 At the time of writing [Raspberry Pi](https://www.raspberrypi.com/software/) does not have an official release of RPi OS (Trixie).
 However, Ubuntu Desktop 25.04 (ARM 64-bit) can be installed using the official Raspberry Pi Imager on RPi 4/400 and RPi5/550 boards with 4GB or above.
 I have successfully compiled Talk Calendar on a RPi 500 with the Ubuntu 25.04 OS.
 See screenshot below.

 ![](talkcalendar-ARM64.png)

-I have provided a Talk Calendar Raspberry Pi installer for RPi 5/500 tested with Ubuntu 25.04 RPi OS with the ARM Cortex A76 processor.
-This can be downloaded from the installers directory.

 Canonical also provide Ubuntu [images](https://canonical.com/blog/ubuntu-developer-images-now-available-for-orangepi-rv2-a-low-cost-risc-v-sbc) for RISC-V single board computers (SBCs) such as the OrangePi RV2.
 Although I have not been able to test one of these boards I expect that it should be possible to compile Talk Calendar on a RISC-V board using Ubuntu RISC-V OS provided GTK 4.14 or above is supported.